retyui/i-study/i-study.md

 They want to call me
 She needs more practice
 My friend needs to learn English
-Mt friend doesn't go to concerts.
+My friend doesn't go to concerts.
 He doesn't like it I'd like to understand English speech
 I need to say it
 I need to study more